- Organizations invest in digital tools to increase supply chain oversight and efficiency, such as PLM and ERP systems.

 Manual, unoptimized work processes lead to redundancy, wasted time, skipped steps, and inaccuracies — all of which contribute to poor efficiency.
 This means companies don’t know where the issues lie or where to invest their money.

 With gaps between different systems, information cannot pass between them.
-This lack of visibility impairs the ability of business leaders to assess current problems, predict future ones, and allocate budget properly.
+This lack of visibility impairs the ability of business leaders to assess current problems, predict future ones, and allocate budgets properly.

 Many companies have responded to increased complexity by introducing more systems to manage it.
-Unfortunately, a larger number of systems means a larger number of silos, since information stored in one system is inaccessible in another.
+Unfortunately, a larger number of systems means more silos since the information stored in one system is inaccessible to another.

 Different teams, different systems, sluggish collaboration.
 When teams use different tools to complete tasks, it’s nearly impossible for other teams to access data without requiring both parties to waste time duplicating and sending it over.